squattingmonk/nasher/README.md

 $ docker run --rm -it -v ${pwd}:/nasher nwntools/nasher:latest <command>
 ```

-You can also create an alias in your .bashrc and just use nasher <command>
+You can also create an alias in your .bashrc and just use nasher <command>:
 ```console
 alias nasher='docker run --rm -it -v ${pwd}:/nasher nwntools/nasher:latest '
 ```